wedesoft/hornetseye-ffmpeg/README.md

 Installation
 ------------
-*hornetseye-ffmpeg* requires the FFMpeg library.
-If you are running Debian or (K)ubuntu, you can install it like this:
+*hornetseye-ffmpeg* requires FFMpeg and the software scaling library.
+If you are running Debian or (K)ubuntu, you can install them like this:

-    $ sudo aptitude install libavformat-dev
+    $ sudo aptitude install libavformat-dev libswscale-dev

 To install this Ruby extension, use the following command: